SapphireServer/ffxiv-actions/readme.md

 Originally based on the work of [Ravahn](https://github.com/ravahn/) for his ACT plugin.

 ## Folder Structure
 All files exist in the `actions` directory.
-Said actions belong in a folder that represents what _class_ or _job_ they belong to.
+Said actions belong in a json file that represents what _class_ or _job_ they belong to.

-For example, the action `Fast Blade` is shared by both Gladiator and Paladin, but the origin class is Gladiator so it goes in the `gladiator` folder, not anywhere else.
+For example, the action `Fast Blade` is shared by both Gladiator and Paladin, but the origin class is Gladiator so it goes in the `gladiator` json, not anywhere else.

 ## Format Structure
 Everything should be mostly self explanatory.
 The `examples` directory has working examples of parsing all of the actions into a usable structure.